August 4, 2020

 Like most, we are constantly evolving; before OAuth (SSO) and sophisticated video conferencing became mainstream we would create scripts at protocol level – job done.
 Today, just using protocol level scripts has become increasingly challenging (OAuth secrets and tokens) and can be ineffective (video conferencing without opening, configuring and connecting the sockets is like loading a browser with a few empty frames).
 A combination of performance and functional test tools is the answer.

 The problem is performance and functional test tools are developed for distinctly different purposes.
 As such, plugging one into the other will result in a compromise of one’s, the other’s or both tools’ features.
 If you are, say, plugging an NUnit Selenium script into MicroFocus’s Silk Performer it’s a square peg into a round hole.
-As Selenium WebDriver is not a tool but a collection of open source APIs, it could be considered amorphous; it will therefore perfectly fit the round hole of Silk Performer as it fits the square peg of NUnit.
+As Selenium WebDriver is not a tool but a collection of open-source APIs, it could be considered amorphous; it will therefore perfectly fit the round hole of Silk Performer as it fits the square peg of NUnit.

 Testing Performance has developed a technique that allows the direct use of Selenium WebDriver within both MicroFocus’s LoadRunner and Silk Performer IDEs; no integrations or extra tooling such as JUnit, NUnit or Eclipse, just a few class path references.
 Because scripts can be created and maintained within the tool’s IDE there are no restrictions on the granularity of transaction timers that can be created; pacing/ think times are also managed, with test data managed by the tool as normal.
 As you would expect, transaction response times are correlated to the server and network monitored statistics are collated during test executions whilst the tool’s reporting and detailed analysis capabilities remain intact.